One Interaction Is Worth a Thousand Guesses: Benchmarking the Interactive Capabilities of Deep Research Agents: Experiments

 \subsection{Recommendations}

-Beyond serving as an evaluation benchmark, IDRBench offers actionable guidance for deploying interactive deep research systems.
-Based on observed trade-offs between interaction-induced performance gains and interaction costs, we provide scenario-driven recommendations in Table~\ref{tab:recommendation}.

-Our results indicate that no single model uniformly outperforms others across all scenarios.
-Instead, model suitability depends critically on operational priorities, such as maximizing performance ceilings, supporting intensive interaction, achieving high interaction efficiency, or operating under strict cost constraints.
-By jointly evaluating interaction benefits and costs, IDRBench enables informed model selection tailored to the cognitive and budgetary requirements of real-world applications.
+Beyond benchmarking, IDRBench provides practical guidance for deploying interactive deep research systems.
+Based on the observed trade-offs between interaction benefit and interaction cost, we present scenario-oriented recommendations in Table~\ref{tab:recommendation}.
+Our results show that no single model dominates across all settings; instead, model suitability depends on priorities such as performance, interaction efficiency, and cost.
+By jointly evaluating alignment gains and interaction overhead, IDRBench enables more informed model selection tailored to the cognitive and budgetary requirements of real-world applications.